 Some people claim that in just two or three weeks, your PLA prints will completely break down in water.
 But there definitely is a lot of controversy surrounding this topic.

-While PLA will become more brittle over time, this is mostly cause because of UV radiation, and not because of it coming in contact with water, unless the water is sitting at around 70 degrees Celsius.
+While PLA will become more brittle over time, this is mostly caused because of UV radiation, and not because of it coming in contact with water, unless the water is sitting at around 70 degrees Celsius.
 In this case, the prints break down quite fast!

 So, essentially you can create prints out of PLA and use them in water, so long as they don’t get hit by sunlight all day long.
 I’ve seen PLA prints survive for over three years in water without any noticeable decomposition.